-Where the parties are in dispute about the arrangements for the care of the children, the court may decline to issue a divorce until the arrangements have been finalised for the care of the children.
+The court may decline to issue a divorce until the arrangements have been finalised for the care of the children.
 However, if there are current proceedings for the arrangements for the children, it is unusual for the court not to make the divorce order.

 Divorce within two years of marriage

 The courts must be satisfied that the parties applying for a divorce have considered reconciliation if they have been married for less than two years at the time an application is filed.

 The application for divorce must be accompanied by a certificate from a counsellor stating that the parties have considered reconciliation with the assistance of a marriage counsellor or some other approved marriage counselling organisation (s 44(1B) Family Law Act).
 The certificate is part of the divorce application and must be signed by the counsellor with whom the parties considered reconciliation.

 When the court is satisfied that special circumstances exist to warrant the hearing of the application for dissolution even though the parties have not considered a reconciliation, the requirement of the certificate may be dispensed with (s 44(1C) Family Law Act).
 If one party refuses to attend counselling, the counsellor can still provide a certificate stating this fact, and it is not a bar to the divorce being granted.

 Once the court is satisfied that a divorce should be granted, it will issue a certificate of divorce one month after the divorce is granted to the person via the Commonwealth Courts Portal.
 The court no longer posts orders to the parties, so each party must register to the Commonwealth Courts Portal to access copies of their orders and any documents filed online.
 This is when the divorce order takes effect.
 The one-month delay allows time for the divorce order to be challenged if it has been obtained improperly.
 The parties can only remarry once the divorce order takes effect.